bparanj/crystal/electronics/experiments/queue/led-circuit.md

 ```

-This LED circuit introduces several new concepts while building on the "Hello World" circuit:

-1. New Component - LED: The Light Emitting Diode (LED) is a polarized component, meaning it only allows current to flow in one direction.
+1. New Component - LED:

+The Light Emitting Diode (LED) is a polarized component, meaning it only allows current to flow in one direction.
 This introduces the concept of polarity in circuits.

-2. Current-Limiting Resistor: This resistor is crucial as it limits the current flowing through the LED, preventing it from burning out.
+2. Current-Limiting Resistor:

+This resistor is crucial as it limits the current flowing through the LED, preventing it from burning out.
 It introduces the idea of component protection and current control.

-3. Voltage Drop: LEDs have a characteristic voltage drop ( around 2V for red LEDs).
+3. Voltage Drop:

+LEDs have a characteristic voltage drop ( around 2V for red LEDs).
 This introduces the concept of voltage division in a circuit.

-4. Visible Output: Unlike the "Hello World" circuit where nothing visibly happens, this circuit produces light, providing immediate feedback and a sense of accomplishment for beginners.
+4. Visible Output:

+Unlike the "Hello World" circuit where nothing visibly happens, this circuit produces light, providing immediate feedback and a sense of accomplishment for beginners.

-5. Ohm's Law Application: Calculating the appropriate resistor value introduces practical application of Ohm's Law, a fundamental principle in electronics.
+5. Ohm's Law Application:

+Calculating the appropriate resistor value introduces practical application of Ohm's Law, a fundamental principle in electronics.

-Key learning points from this circuit:
+Learning points from this circuit:

 - Polarity matters: The LED must be connected the right way around (longer leg or flat side of the case to the positive).
 - Component protection: The resistor protects the LED from too much current.